AndreRudolph/impulsephp-doc/docs/client/components.md

 This enables React to re-render the component whenever the message state changes.

 <h6>Rendering</h6>

-For most use cases you can implement the <span class="code-hint">getTemplate</span> method to render the component.
+For rendering the component you can implement the <span class="code-hint">getTemplate</span> method.
+By adding
+<span class="code-hint">{...attributes}</span> you ensure that all attributes coming from the parent classes are set
+correctly.

 <pre class="imp-code code-white  language-js">
 <code class="language-js">export class Message extends AbstractReactComponent